 Some agencies work on a contingency basis, while others require a flat fee.
 You may want to consider using an agency over a lawyer if you don’t have a tangible contract with your client or if your client has moved.
 Agencies may have access to other databases that allow them to trace where your client relocated to (known as skip tracing).
 Do your research to see which option is the more viable and affordable for your contracting business.

-So if you are a Small business owner, Electrician, Plumber, Heating and Ductwork, Drywaller, Painter, Finish Carpenter, Tree Cutter, Mason, Roofer, Excavator, Landscaper, Cabinet maker, Fabricator and Interior design consultant; contact us to recover your unpaid bills.
+So if you are a Small business owner, Electrician, Plumber, Heating and Ductwork, Drywaller, Painter, Finish Carpenter, Tree Cutter, Mason, Roofer, Excavator, Landscaper, Cabinet maker, Fabricator, Architect and Interior design consultant; contact us to recover your unpaid bills.